-Singer, songwriter, Motown legend-the music Nickolas Ashford wrote, co-wrote and sang will remain timeless American classics.
+Singer, songwriter, Motown legend, the music Nickolas Ashford wrote, co-wrote and sang will remain timeless American classics.
 But for Ashford himself, the end came on Monday when he passed away of throat cancer.
-He was 70.
+He was 69.

-The duo got their first break writing the song "Let's Go Get Stoned" in 1966 for the Coasters, but it became a bigger hit the following year when Ray Charles recorded his own version.
-The duo caught the eye of Motown, where their legend would be created.
+The duo got their first break writing the song "Let's Go Get Stoned" in 1966 for The Coasters, but it became a bigger hit the following year when Ray Charles recoreded his own version.
+The duo caught the eye of Motown where their legend would be created.

-As a singer, Ashford possessed an instantly recognizable falsetto that coated such hits as "Solid" with a distinct power that went unmatched in popular music.
-The couple's power wasn't lost among the music industry, audiences or other artists, either.
+As a singer, Ashford possessed an instantly recognizable falsetto that coated such hits as "Solid" with a distinct power that went unmatched in most of popular music.
+Their power wasn't lost among the music industry, audiences and other artists as well.
 Highly respected in the realm of music, Ashford and Simpson were inducted into the Songwriters Hall of Fame in 2002.

 Various musicians and celebrities immediately took to Twitter to express their thoughts on Ashford's death.

-"Ashford and Simpson gave Chic our first big break," said Nile Rodgers on Twitter.
-"We arranged 'Don't Cost You Nothing' and 'By Way of Love's Express.'
-There's a reason why my bio vid[eo] clip starts with Ashford and Simpson when I give the history of records I worked on."
+"Ashford and Simpson gave CHIC our first big break," said Nile Rodgers on Twitter.
+"We arranged 'Don't Cost You Nothing' & 'By Way Of Love's Express.'
+There's a reason why my bio vid(eo) clip starts with Ashford and Simpson when I give the history of the records I worked on."

 "Sad Morning.
-We lost another giant yesterday," said Spike Lee.
-"The great Nick Ashford.
-Nick, along with his wife, Valerie Simpson, wrote amazing songs."
+We lost another Giant yesterday," said Spike Lee.
+"The Great NICK ASHFORD.
+Nick, aong with his wife Valerie Simpson, wrote amazing song."

 "God bless you, my brother," stated Sheila E.

-"First and foremost, Nick Ashford was a friend," said Williams.
+"First and foremost, Nick Ashford was a friend," Williams told the AmNews.
 "Although we understand that he was a prolific writer, he was also an entrepreneur and a business person with a number of business operations.
 He owned his own production companies and did other things in the music industry, but he also helped out a lot with Harlem Week and he volunteered at a lot of youth programs.
-He always raised funds for worthy causes.
+He always raised funds for worthy causes."

 "When you think of Ashford and Simpson, you think of them like the left hand and the right hand," continued Williams.
 "But Nick unto himself was an extraordinary human being."